11/7/2024

 Operator

 Thank you.
 At this time, we'll conduct a question and answer session.
-To ask a question during this session, you will need to press star one one on your telephone and wait for your name to be announced.
-To withdraw your question, please press star one one again.
-Please stand by while I compile the
+To ask a question during this session, you need to press star 1-1 on your telephone and wait for your name to be announced.
+To withdraw your question, please press star 1-1 again.
+Please stand by while I compile the Q&A roster.
+The first question comes from Mark Goodman from Learing Partners.
+Please go ahead.

 speaker